galantelab/sandy/v0.23/main.md

 -A, --genomic-variation-regex	| a list of perl-like regex to match structural <br />variation entries in variation database. <br />This option may be passed multiple times <br />[default:"none"]

 **Some examples:**
-1. These two commands, with equal effects, will produce two FASTq-files (sequencing-type default is "paired-end"), both with a coverage of 20x (coverage default is 8), and a plain-text reads-count file in a tab separated fashion.
+1. The following command will produce two FASTq files (default sequencing-type is “paired-end”), both with a coverage of 20x (default coverage is 8), and a plain text reads-count file in a tab-separated fashion.
 	```bash
 	$ sandy genome --verbose --sequencing-type=paired-end --coverage=20 hg38.fa 2> sim.log
 	```
-or
+or, equivalently
 	```bash
 	$ sandy genome -v -t paired-end -c 20 hg38.fa 2> sim.log
 	```